sueszli/repetitive-neural-nonsense/README.md

-model: gru - gated recurrent unit
+assigned model: gru - gated recurrent unit

 goal: use dataset to build a news recommendation algorithm, that predicts user engagement with articles